openstack-archive/senlin/FEATURES.rst

 Use VPNaaS to Build Cross-Region/Cross-Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When buidling clusters that span more than one region or cloud, there are requirements to place all cluster nodes on the same VPN so that workloads can be distributed to the nodes as if they sit on the same network.
+When building clusters that span more than one region or cloud, there are requirements to place all cluster nodes on the same VPN so that workloads can be distributed to the nodes as if they sit on the same network.